 Mail fraud is a federal crime that carries serious consequences, including up to 20 years in prison.
 Mail fraud means using the U.S. Postal Service or a private carrier as part of a plan to commit fraud.
 If you are charged with mail fraud, you will be up against federal prosecutors who may have spent months building a case against you.
 You need experienced legal help.

-You need to talk to a Los Angeles mail fraud lawyer.

-At the Simmrin Law Group, we know how to help you.
-We have a hand-picked team of lawyers who have devoted their careers to protecting people from federal criminal charges.
-Let us give you free consultation and answer your questions.
-Fill out the form to the right or call us at 310-997-4688 and get your free consultation today.
+You need to talk to a Los Angeles mail fraud attorney at the Simmrin Law Group.
+We have a hand-picked team of lawyers that has devoted their careers to protecting people from federal criminal charges.
+Let us help you fight against a conviction.
+Fill out the form to the right or give us a call to schedule a free, no-obligation case evaluation today.

-Mail fraud occurs any time a person commits a fraud scheme that involves the U.S. mail—or a private carrier such as UPS or FedEx.
+Mail fraud occurs any time a person commits a fraud scheme that involves the U.S. Postal Service or a private carrier such as UPS or FedEx.
 Mail doesn’t have to be used directly to commit the fraud, but there does have to be some sort of mailed communication at some stage of the scheme.
 Mailing a communication might mean:

 - Putting it in a mailbox or leaving it at a post office for delivery